 - 7.1 The Council participates in a national data matching service known as the National Fraud Initiative (NFI), which is run by the Cabinet Office.
 Data is extracted from Council systems for processing and matching.
 It flags up inconsistencies in data that may indicate fraud and error, helping councils to complete proactive investigation.
-Historically this process has not identified significant fraud and error at South Cambridgeshire District Council, and this provides assurance that internal controls continue to operate effectively. - 7.2 Internal Audit is the Key Contact for the National Fraud Initiative exercise.
-We have recently processed 245,159 records for the exercise.
+Historically this process has not identified significant fraud and error at the Council, and this provides assurance that internal controls continue to operate effectively. - 7.2 Internal Audit is the Key Contact for the National Fraud Initiative exercise.
 We provide data from: Trade Creditors, Housing, Council Tax, Benefits, Market Traders, Electoral roll, plus our Payroll and Pensions.
-This happens at least every two years, with the Council Tax and Electoral roll data submitted annually. - 7.3 The Cabinet Office have processed the data and issued the latest matches.
+This happens at least every two years, with the Council Tax and Electoral roll data submitted annually.
+The next data extract is in October 2024. - 7.3 The Cabinet Office process the data and issue matches.
 These are records which have matched to other datasets and could identify potential cases of fraud and error (they could also be "false positives" with a legitimate reason for the match).
+We have not identified any fraud cases from this extract.
+For further information on the National Fraud Initiative please visit their Cabinet Office website. - 7.4 We are working with colleagues in the Revenues to implement the Countywide Council Tax Compliance and Counter-Fraud Initiative.
+Internal Audit quality assures the data prior to upload to the Cabinet Office website.
+This work supplements the NFI exercise.